ERi4iI/Provenantial-Perspective-Theory/README.md

 ## Contents

-The following papers represents the groundwork for formalizing Bohr's Principle of Complementarity:
+The following papers represents the groundwork for formalizing
+Bohr's Principle of Complementarity:

+* **Meta Set Theory:**
-* Meta Set Theory - Extending Gödelian Incompleteness to Our Understanding of the Limits of Our Understanding of Our Cosmos
+   Extending Gödelian Incompleteness to
+   Our Understanding of the Limits of
+   Our Understanding of Our Cosmos

+* **Provenantial Perspective Theory:**
-* Provenantial Perspective Theory - A Metatheory For Set Theory and Category Theory
+   A Metatheory For Set Theory and Category Theory

+* **Intrinsic Fourier Decomposition:**
-* Intrinsic Fourier Decomposition - Integration vs. Unification of Quantum Mechanics and General Relativity
+   Integration vs. Unification of
+   Quantum Mechanics and General Relativity

 ## Format